xiaq/mindock/README.md

+# mindock

-# A minimal, programmable dock for herbstluftwm (and possibly other tiling WMs)
+`mindock` is a minimal, programmable dock for herbstluftwm (and possibly other tiling WMs).

 ## Why another dock?